brigadecore/brigade/docs/topics/design.md

 # Brigade Design

+_This document reflects an earlier state of Brigade, and needs updating._

 This is a high-level explanation of the design of Brigade.

 Brigade is an in-cluster runtime environment.
 It is the basis for systems like CI or CD as well as systems that need in-cluster event handling.

 It is designed to: